mailsvb/circuit-api-sdk/README.md

                 console.error(err);
             });

-        // become a moderator of a conversation con.moderation('12345678-90ab-cdef-1234-567890abcdef')
+        // become a moderator of a conversation (conversation ID) con.moderation('12345678-90ab-cdef-1234-567890abcdef')
             .then(res => {
                 console.log(res);